PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Background and Related Work

 \paragraph{Ideological Stance Detection in Political Science} Ideological stance detection has long been a foundational problem in political science and computational social science~\citep{burnham2024stance}.
 It provides an empirical lens on how language reflects and shapes ideology, and it supports analyses of polarization, framing, and representational fairness.
 Early computational approaches modeled ideological preferences from legislative bills, manifestos, and political speeches \citep{poole1985spatial, laver2003extracting, slapin2008scaling, glavavs2017unsupervised, Tausanovitch_Warshaw_2017}.
 Research in this tradition has relied on domain-specific corpora such as party manifestos \citep{laver2000estimating}, legislative and constituent communications \citep{grimmer2013text, grimmer2013representational}, and texts produced by social movements \citep{kann2023collective}.

 Among ideology frameworks, the \textbf{left–right axis} remains the most widely adopted abstraction despite long-standing concerns about oversimplification \citep{kitschelt1994transformation, jahn2023changing}.
 Multiple studies have validated this axis as the dominant and interpretable dimension across time and context \citep{evans1996measuring, budge2001mapping}, and it continues to dominate both human-coded and machine learning based stance analysis, including recent evaluations of LLM ideological behavior \citep{feng2023pretraining, ceron2024beyond, agiza2024politune}.
+On the \textbf{economic} dimension, which is the focus of this work, \emph{left} broadly denotes preferences for government intervention, regulation, and collective welfare provision, while \emph{right} denotes preferences for free markets, privatization, and minimal state involvement in the economy.
+The Political Compass further distinguishes a social authoritarian–libertarian axis; however, in this study, we only take the economic dimension as our test bed.

 \paragraph{Political Ideology in Large Language Models} The rise of generative models has reshaped computational political analysis: large language models (LLMs) now automate stance detection, ideological classification, and policy interpretation with near-expert accuracy \citep{le2025positioning}.
 They can also summarize legal texts, construct policy arguments, and generate partisan content at scale \citep{linegar2023large}.
 However, LLMs’ expanding use raises growing concerns about embedded ideological bias, representational skew, and fairness in politically sensitive contexts.